swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 vim.opt.rtp:prepend(lazypath)
 ```

-This snippet clones `lazy` if it doesn't already exist, and then adds it to the
+This snippet clones _lazy.nvim_ if it doesn't already exist, and then adds it to the
 runtime path.
-Now we initialize lazy and tell it where to look for the plugin
+Now we initialize _lazy.nvim_ and tell it where to look for the plugin
 specs.

 ```lua
 require("lazy").setup("plugins")
 ```

-This configures `lazy` to look in a `plugins/` directory under our `lua/`
+This configures _lazy.nvim_ to look in a `plugins/` directory under our `lua/`
 directory for each plugin.
 We'll also want a place to put our own non-plugin
 related configurations, so we'll stick it in `config/`.
 Go ahead and create
 those directories now.